mozilla-services/docs/source/storage/apis-1.1.rst

 **X-If-Unmodified-Since**

-    On any write transaction (PUT, POST, DELETE), this header may be added to the request, set to a timestamp.
-If the collection to be acted on has been modified since the timestamp given, the request will fail.
+    On any write transaction (PUT, POST, DELETE), this header may be added to the request, set to a timestamp in decimal seconds.
+If the collection to be acted on has been modified since the provided timestamp, the request will fail with an HTTP 412 Precondition Failed status.

 **X-Weave-Alert**